 The Duke of York’s has staged a number of famous and successful productions with the first of them being ‘The Gay Parisienne’ which ran for 369 performances in 1896.
 Other notable shows that have taken the stage here include - ‘The Happy Marriage’, ‘Gilt and Gingerbread’, ‘The Killing of Sister George’, ‘Half Life’, and more recently ‘Our Ladies of Perpetual Succour’, ‘King Lear’ and ‘The Moderate Soprano’.

-If you’re looking to catch Summer and Smoke, here's a handy link where you can view the seat availability and real-time prices for the show that's running till January 19th 2019.
-The show that's set to open just a week after that (on January 26th, 2019) is Home I'm Darling.
+If you’re looking to catch Home I'm Darling, here's a handy link where you can view the seat availability and real-time prices for the show that's running till 13th April, 2019.

 Address: St Martin's Ln, London WC2N 4BG, UK

 Royal Circle: 117

 Check out the Duke of York's Theatre Seating Plan here.